ZeepReactorr/Ionis-paris-igem-2024/PrediRNA/README.md

 - `cycles`: number of mutations cycle (we advise to keep under 2 to avoid too long runtime depending on the sample)
 - `duration`: how many years would you like to study
 - `rate-sub`: The rate of substitution of your sequence
+- `~/PATH/TO/seeds.fasta`: Path to the seeds generated in the first step.

+The output can be found in the `output` folder in .fasta and .csv format for more extensive informations.

 Finally for the efficiency prediction, make sure you followed the instructions for the database creation in the Prerequisite.
 The program is ran as follow:
 ```